xingliuUT/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### One-hot encoding

 I use one-hot encoding to convert the labels from one vector of values 0 to 42 into a sparse matrix.

-##### Augmentation
-I wrote up code to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class

 #### Final Model Architecture